yayudev/ongaku/README.md

 ## Current state.
 On development.
 Currently only works on browsers that support AudioContext / WebkitAudioContext.
+Support for `<audio>` tag upcoming.

 ## Installation